BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 def __init__(self, parameter1, parameter2):
 ```

-Assign any class variables.
+### Assign class variables.

 Any variable that begins with self is available to every Method in the class

 ```Python
 self.parameter1 = parameter1